paridebroggi/paridebroggi.github.io/bio.md

 title: Bio
 navbar_rank: 3
 ---
 I'm a product leader with both business skills and a solid engineering background.
-For more than ten years I've been creating b2c and b2b products including mobile apps/games, SaaS solutions, video streaming platforms and tracking frameworks.
+For more than ten years I've been creating b2c and b2b products like mobile apps/games, SaaS solutions, video streaming platforms and tracking frameworks.

 My specialties:
 - implement aggressive strategies to bring back focus and proftabilty